manuelpuyol/gotc/report.md

 ![Hashrate speedup](images/hashrate.png)

 As expected, when we increase the number of threads, the hashrate also increases (almost linearly).
 This is a great indicator for the miner, because it means it will test more nonces.
 This is useful with blockchains with a bigger difficulty.

+### GPU

+For my GPU implementation, the hashrate was around 1048576 hashes/second, which represents a ~3.25 speedup comparing to the serial implementation.
+This was **not** the expected result.
+I expected the GPU to have largely overperformed any CPU implementation.

+Unfortunately, at the time of testing, I did not have access to a physical NVIDIA GPU and the node provided by the university does not have the tools necessary to profile my program.